cloudify-cosmo/cloudify-stage/semantic-ui/README.md

 ## Custom icons font

 Custom icon font is being used for storing custom icons.
-It enables us to use newly created icons within the application framework
+It enables us to use newly created icons within the application framework.

 ### Using custom icons

-We can use custom icons in a different way, depending on the used component
+We can use custom icons in a different way, depending on the used component.

 1. Using `Icon` component with `name` prop

-    > **_NOTE:_** This method may require inserting @ts-ignore annotation
+    > **_NOTE:_** This method may require inserting @ts-ignore annotation.

-    We can pass custom icon name to the `name` prop
+    We can pass custom icon name to the `name` prop.

     Example